 Soweto is an interesting place where you will meet people who lead an entirely different way of life.
 You may get the chance to have some lunch in one of the local shebeens (bar), and the Hector Pieterson Memorial and Museum is a moving experience detailing the 1976 student uprising, when 600 students including Hector died, and the fight against apartheid.
 A visit to a township can be a rewarding experience, but it is also not a comfortable one as you are continually reminded of the vast gulf between yourselves (and affluent South African society) and the vast majority of the local population.

-Apartheid was dismantled a decade ago but its full horror lives on in a stark white building in Johannesburg.
-It is called the Apartheid Museum, and it takes visitors on a fascinating, horrifying, humbling and ultimately inspiring journey from the darks days of 'whites only' privilege, through to Nelson Mandela's historic release from prison.
+Apartheid was dismantled well over 20 years ago but its full horror lives on in a stark white building in Johannesburg.
+It is called the Apartheid Museum, and it takes visitors on a fascinating, horrifying, humbling and ultimately inspiring journey from the dark days of 'whites only' privilege, through to Nelson Mandela's historic release from prison.
 Get a small idea of what it was like to have your entire life determined by your skin colour.
 Documentary pieces of film, texts, sound clips and live accounts recapture life in the old South Africa.
 It is a journey you're unlikely to forget in a hurry.

-This full day out consists of 9 hours of touring including Johannesburg City, Soweto and the Apartheid Museum.
+This full day out consists of nine hours of touring including Johannesburg City, Soweto and the Apartheid Museum.

 Photos of Johannesburg, Soweto & Apartheid Museum Tour

 Experience it for yourself

 You can enjoy this activity as part of the suggested tours below, or we can weave it into a trip shaped entirely around you.

 South AfricaView this tour